oak-security/stylusport/README.md

 # StylusPort: A guide to porting Solana Programs to Stylus Contracts

-A comprehensive handbook and AI-augmented CLI tool for developers transitioning from Solana Programs to Stylus Contracts.
+A comprehensive handbook and Model Context Protocol (MCP) server for developers transitioning from Solana Programs to Stylus Contracts.

 ## ⚠️ Disclaimer